 - Is she on medication that affects her balance, or does she have an underlying disease such as Alzheimer’s or dementia that affects her ability to move about independently?

 - In other words, was she a fall risk, and did staff have reason to suspect she was a fall risk?

-- Were appropriate interventions put in place, such as the use of a call light, placing your loved one in a toileting program, ordering that she receive physical assistance to move to and from the bathroom and/or her wheelchair?
+- Were appropriate interventions put in place, such as the use of a call light, placing your loved one in a toileting program, or ordering that she receive physical assistance to move to and from the bathroom and/or her wheelchair?

-- Does the home have a pull-tab or pressure alarms to alert the staff if they are trying to move about on their own without mandated assistance?
+- Does the home have a pull-tab or pressure alarm to alert the staff if they are trying to move about on their own without mandated assistance?
 Is the alarm kept in working order?
 Were staff members attempting to respond to the alarm when the fall occurred?